microsoft/live-share/README.md

 #### 3. Sign-in from within your IDE/editor

-Once you have the necessary client plugin installed, simply sign-in to the "Project Cascade" service, using the same GitHub or Microsoft account that you registered with.
+Once you have the necessary client and extensions installed, simply sign-in to the Project Cascade service, using the same GitHub or Microsoft account that you registered with.
 This allows your team to recognize you when collaborating with each other.

 ![VS Download](docs/media/vs-sign-in-button.png) ![VS Code Download](docs/media/vscode-sign-in-button.png)